 All we now need to do is refresh the bash profile because we have made changes

-We’re all set now to create project using Laravel.
+We’re all set now to create a project using Laravel.
 We can use either method of starting a project i.e. using Laravel commands of composer based.
-For the purpose of this guide we’ll be using Laravel.
+For the purpose of this guide, we’ll be using Laravel.

 To start a new project create a directory you would like to store your projects i.e.